StackVista/stackstate-docs/use/events/about_events.md

 ### Log streams

-Event data that is not bound to an element is made available in a log [telemetry stream](/use/metrics/telemetry_streams.md#log-streams).
+Event data that isn't bound to an element is made available in a log [telemetry stream](/use/metrics/telemetry_streams.md#log-streams).
 Events in these streams will not be listed in the Events Perspective, however, they are available to be used by a check or monitor.
 This can then trigger a health state change event, which would be listed in the Events Perspective as an internally generated event.

 ## Event category